desultory/ugrd/readme.md

 ## Project goal and features

-The original goal of this project was to create an initramfs suitable for decrypting a LUKS root filesyem with a smartcard, with enough config validation to prevent the user from being left in a broken pre-boot environment.
+The original goal of this project was to create an initramfs suitable for decrypting a LUKS root filesystem with a smartcard, with enough config validation to prevent the user from being left in a broken pre-boot environment.

 ### Auto-detection